Design Principles

 POST /resources/{id}

 Resources can get complicated when you need to expose batch operations vs single resource operations.
-For batch operations it it is preferred to expose them as a POST request on the collection when possible.
+For batch operations it is preferred to expose them as a `PUT` request on the collection when possible.

 Let's say for example we have an endpoint that mutates an issue: